 In November 2017, the Organization entered into a lending agreement that provides advances to Expandability of up to \$200,000 with no interest charged and the balance due in one year.
 The entire principal balance was extended for an additional year from the original note making the due date November 2020.
 The loan was repaid in full as of December 31, 2020.
-As of December 31, 2019, the total amount outstanding with Expandability was \$190,000.

-NOTE L - COVID-19 PANDEMIC
+NOTE M - COVID-19 PANDEMIC

-As a result of the continued spread of the COVID-19 pandemic beginning in March of 2020, economic uncertainties have arisen which could have negatively impacted the Organization's operations in 2020.
-During 2020, there have been any significant impacts to operations with store closure and layoffs.
-As of December 31, 2020, the Organization's operations are open and employees were brought back on.
-Management believes the Organization's operations and its customer base will return to regular operations as the state and local restrictions around COVID-19 are lifted and vaccines are more widely available.
-However, there may be economic uncertainties which could negatively impact the Organization, and that the potential impact is unknown at this time.
+As a result of the COVID-19 pandemic beginning in March of 2020, the Organization's operations were negatively impacted.
+During 2020, there was significant impacts to operations with store closures and employee layoffs.
+By the end the of 2020 and throughout 2021, the Organization's stores were open, related employees were rehired, and other programs were operational.
+However, there may be continued economic uncertainties which could negatively impact the Organization, and that the potential impact is unknown at this time.